stanford-marlowe/docs.marlowe.stanford.edu/docs/violations.md

 (SSH tunnels by themself are not a violation as long as they require you to enter both your password and duo 2fa)

-### Purposefully slowing down login or storage nodes
+### Purposefully slowing down login, storage, or compute nodes

 - CPU Benchmarks
 - Storage Benchmarks